-There are some characters who will always be loved in literature.
+There are some character archetypes who’ll always be loved in literature.
 The awkward, benevolent grump is one of them.
-If you couldn’t get enough of Eleanor as leading lady, don’t worry, we’ve got ten more books like Eleanor Oliphant is Completely Fine to warm your heart with characters who have more to offer than meets the eye.
+If you couldn’t get enough of Eleanor as leading lady, don’t worry, we’ve got 13 more books like Eleanor Oliphant is Completely Fine to warm your heart with characters who have more to offer than meets the eye.

-Our list of books like Eleanor Oliphant is Completely Fine includes stories of social anxiety, childhood trauma, neurodivergence, unlikely adventures, found families, and yes, awkward heroes with hilarious hot takes.
-We’ve done the hard work for you; all you have to do is choose a book and shut yourself in with your next great read.
+Our list of books similar to Eleanor Oliphant is Completely Fine includes stories of social anxiety, childhood trauma, neurodivergence, unlikely adventures, found families, and yes, awkward heroes with hilarious hot takes.
+We’ve done the hard work for you; all you have to do is choose a book and cozy up for your next great read.

 10 Books Like Eleanor Oliphant is Completely Fine

 If you liked the Scottish setting of Honeyman’s book, we’ve also got a whole list of books set in Scotland.
 Otherwise, keep scrolling for more books similar to Eleanor Oliphant.